 It had actually been invented years before, but the owner was a guy and refused to read the instruction book.

 The trick was always finding an extension cord long enough.

 Consider it the earliest form of Twitter.
 More like "Clicker."

-In 1910, the first commercial electric bus line opened in Hollywood, California.
+In 1910, the very first commercial electric bus line opened in Hollywood, CA. People loved the quietness of the electric buses but hated having to listen to all those commercials.
 Outside of people continually tripping over the extension cord, it worked pretty well.

 On this date in 1946, the very first mobile long-distance car-to-car telephone conversation took place.
 Well, it wasn't that long-distance.
 It was the car behind calling and saying "Hey, get off the phone.
 The light is green!"

 In 1950, the "Dick Tracy" TV show sparked an uproar concerning violence on television.
 If they only knew how mild that was compared today.
 At least their wrist watches worked better back then.

 On this date in 1985, Pete Rose got a single that put him in the record books as baseball's all-time career hit leader... and won him $25.